 Pre-order now

-Have you ever wondered why some cats have this bright orange color in their fur?
+Have you ever wondered why some cats have that bright orange color in their fur?

-It can be confusing to figure out if an orange tabby cat is a specific breed or simply a color variation.
+It can be confusing to figure out whether an orange tabby cat is a specific breed or simply a color variation.

-Orange cats can be both ordinary domestic cats and specific breeds such as the Turkish Angora, the Exotic Shorthair or the Persian cat.
+Orange cats can be ordinary domestic cats as well as specific breeds such as the Turkish Angora, the Exotic Shorthair or the Persian cat.

-In this blog post, we explore the world of orange cat breeds, their genetic characteristics, famous cat lovers and how you as an owner can benefit from a smart cat flap.
+In this blog article, we explore the world of orange cat breeds, their genetic characteristics, famous cat lovers, and how you as an owner can benefit from a smart cat flap.

-Close up of an orange tiger cat showing detailed fur patterns and stripes, in natural setting, under soft sunlight, giving a detailed and intimate mood.
-Photographed style captured with macro lens in high resolution.
+Close-up of an orange tabby cat, displaying detailed fur patterns and stripes, in its natural environment under soft sunlight, creating a detailed and intimate atmosphere.
+Photographed in a high-resolution style using a macro lens.

-Although there is no specific breed that has exclusively orange fur, this striking color is more common in some cat breeds.
-These breeds include the American Bobtail, the Exotic Shorthair, and the Devon Rex, among others.
-Their bright coats can come in a variety of shades, from creamy pastel to intense tangerine, making them especially popular with cat lovers.
+Although there is no specific breed with exclusively orange fur, this striking color is more common in some cat breeds.
+These include the American Bobtail, the Exotic Shorthair, and the Devon Rex.
+Their vibrant coats can range in shade from creamy pastel to intense tangerine, making them particularly popular with cat lovers.

 Genetics plays a crucial role in the development of coat color in cats.
-The pigment responsible for orange coat color is pheomelanin, which is also responsible for red hair in humans.
-Interestingly, male cats only need to carry one gene for orange coat, while female cats need two such genes, which results in more male orange cats.
+The pigment responsible for orange fur is pheomelanin, which also gives humans red hair.
+Interestingly, male cats (tomcats) only need to carry one gene for orange fur, while female cats need two such genes, resulting in a higher prevalence of orange male cats.

-All orange cats share one thing in common: they never have a solid color coat, but always a striped pattern.
-These patterns are divided into four main types: tabby, ticked, spotted and classic swirled.
-Each of these patterns gives the cat a unique look and contributes to the variety of appearances in orange cats.
+All orange cats share one characteristic: they never have solid-colored fur, but always a striped pattern.
+These patterns are divided into four main types: tabby, ticked, spotted, and classic swirled.
+Each of these patterns gives the cat a unique appearance and contributes to the diversity of orange cat forms.

-Particularly common is the classic tabby pattern, which is characterized by broad, swirled stripes and is often described as "marbling."
+The classic tabby pattern is particularly common, characterized by broad, swirling stripes and often described as "marbling."
 The stripes are typically darker than the rest of the body, resulting in a striking and distinctive appearance.
-This pattern is not only aesthetically pleasing, but also a result of complex genetic processes that determine coat color and patterning in cats.
+This pattern is not only aesthetically pleasing but also the result of complex genetic processes that determine coat color and patterning in cats.

-Genetic parallels between red-haired people and orange cats
+Genetic parallels between red-haired humans and orange cats

 Have you ever wondered why red-haired people and orange cats both have this distinctive hair or fur color?
 The key lies in the pigment called pheomelanin, which is responsible for the red color in both humans and cats.
-This pigment ensures that both the hair of red-haired people and the fur of orange cats can shimmer in various shades of red.
+This pigment allows the hair of red-haired people and the fur of orange cats to shimmer in various shades of red.

-Interestingly, there is a slight difference in the inheritance of this color between humans and cats:
+Interestingly, there is a slight difference between humans and cats in the inheritance of this color:

 • In humans, the gene for red hair must be inherited from both parents for the hair color to appear.

-• In cats, however, it is enough if the gene comes from one parent, which means that there are more male orange cats because they only have one X chromosome.
+• In cats, however, it is sufficient for the gene to come from one parent, which results in more male orange cats, since they only have one X chromosome.

 The sex ratio is particularly interesting in orange cats.
-Male cats are more often orange than females because they only need to carry one gene for the orange coat color.
-This gene is located on the X chromosome, and since male cats only have one X chromosome, one gene is enough to determine the color.
+Male cats are more frequently orange than females because they only need to carry one gene for the orange coat color.
+This gene is located on the X chromosome, and since male cats only have one X chromosome, one gene is sufficient to determine the color.

 The situation is different for female cats: they need two copies of the gene on both X chromosomes to be orange.
-This leads to a smaller number of female orange cats.
-The gender distribution is as follows:
+This results in a lower number of female orange cats.
+The sex ratio is therefore as follows:

-Orange cats are known for their strong sociability and friendly nature.
-They are considered to be particularly communicative and enjoy interacting with both humans and other animals.
-These cats often seek the proximity of their owners and are known to loudly announce their presence when they feel neglected.
+Orange cats are known for their sociability and friendly nature.
+They are considered particularly communicative and enjoy interacting with both people and other animals.
+These cats often seek the company of their owners and are known to vocalize their presence when they feel neglected.

-Compared to other cat breeds, orange cats often display a more open and sociable behavior.
+Compared to other cat breeds, orange cats often exhibit a more open and sociable demeanor.
 Here are some points that characterize their social behavior:

-• They are very playful and often remain active into old age.
+• They are very playful and often remain active well into old age.

 • Orange cats make excellent companions for families with children or other pets.